mossbock/forwardlearn-docs/README.md

 - Shows how automated evidence collection can feed risk and compliance (GRC) using policy-as-code, docs-as-code, and compliance-as-code.<br>

 The portfolio looks at evidence mapping using the following: Infrastructure-as-code (IaS), CI/CD pipelines, cloud provider native tools and inventories, scan outputs, network diagrams, firewall rules, and SME interviews.
 Current goals include:
-- Understand the FedRAMP automation repository and how practitioners are using it.<br>
+- Understanding the FedRAMP automation repository and how practitioners are using it.<br>
 - Following emerging patterns and the GRC community.<br>
 - Developing a mental model of how existing RMF documentation maps to OSCAL constructs.<br>
 - Dives into: